barotto/libRocketDoc/pages/cpp_manual/getting_started.md

 {{page.lib_name}} is developed following the C++11 standard and to be used on the following platforms:

 * Windows 32/64bit, compiling with Microsoft Visual Studio 2015+.
-* MacOSX Intel 32/64bit, compiling with GCC 4.8+.
+* macOS Intel 32/64bit, compiling with GCC 4.8+.
 * Linux, compiling with GCC 4.8+.

 #### Visual Studio